 Illumina acquired the common stock of GRAIL that it did not own and completed its acquisition of GRAIL on August 18, 2021 (the "Acquisition").
 The Acquisition has been subject to various legal challenges, including by the U.S. Federal Trade Commission and the European Commission.
-Pursuant to the binding Hold Separate Commitments (as defined in the section entitled "The Spin-Off-Background" beginning on page 98 of this Information Statement) that Illumina put in place and the various orders of the European Commission related to its review of the Acquisition, Illumina and GRAIL have operated as independent legal entities that transact at arms' length and the day-to-day operation of GRAIL has remained the sole responsibility of GRAIL's management.
-On July 12, 2023, the European Commission adopted a final decision finding that Illumina breached the EU Merger Regulation (as defined in the section entitled "The Spin-Off-Background" beginning on page 98 of this Information Statement) by, in its view, acquiring the possibility to exert decisive influence over GRAIL and exerting such influence during the pendency of the European Commission's review.
+Pursuant to the binding Hold Separate Commitments (as defined in the section entitled "The Spin-Off-Background" beginning on page 100 of this Information Statement) that Illumina put in place and the various orders of the European Commission related to its review of the Acquisition, Illumina and GRAIL have operated as independent legal entities that transact at arms' length and the day-to-day operation of GRAIL has remained the sole responsibility of GRAIL's management.
+On July 12, 2023, the European Commission adopted a final decision finding that Illumina breached the EU Merger Regulation (as defined in the section entitled "The Spin-Off-Background" beginning on page 100 of this Information Statement) by, in its view, acquiring the possibility to exert decisive influence over GRAIL and exerting such influence during the pendency of the European Commission's review.
 On September 26, 2023, Illumina sought the annulment of this decision.
 On October 12, 2023, the European Commission adopted a decision (the "EC Divestment Decision") requiring Illumina to (among other things) divest GRAIL.
 On December 22, 2023, Illumina sought the annulment of the EC Divestment Decision.
-On , the European Commission approved a divestment plan (the "Divestment Plan") submitted by Illumina pursuant to which Illumina agreed to divest GRAIL on specified terms.
+On the European Commission approved a divestment plan (the "Divestment Plan") submitted by Illumina pursuant to which Illumina agreed to divest GRAIL on specified terms.
 The EC Divestment Decision permits Illumina to retain up to a 14.5% ownership interest in GRAIL.
-See the section entitled "The Spin-Off-Background" beginning on page 98 of this Information Statement for more detail.
+See the section entitled "The Spin-Off-Background" beginning on page 100 of this Information Statement for more detail.
 On December 17, 2023, Illumina announced that it will divest GRAIL.
 On , 2024, Illumina announced plans for the separation of GRAIL from Illumina via the Spin-Off.

-To effect the Spin-Off, Illumina will distribute at least 85.5% of the shares of GRAIL's common stock owned by Illumina to Illumina's stockholders, and GRAIL will become an independent, publicly traded company.
-Immediately after the Distribution becomes effective, Illumina may retain up to 14.5% of GRAIL's common stock and re-establish the royalty arrangement it previously had in place with GRAIL, which was suspended while GRAIL was owned by Illumina and will continue to be suspended until the earlier of two-and-a-half years or any earlier change of control of GRAIL, at which time royalty payments will resume.
+Immediately prior to the completion of the Spin-Off, GRAIL will be converted into a Delaware corporation and will be renamed GRAIL, Inc. To effect the Spin-Off, Illumina will distribute at least 85.5% of the shares of GRAIL's common stock owned by Illumina to Illumina's stockholders, and GRAIL will become an independent, publicly traded company.
+Immediately after the Distribution becomes effective, Illumina may retain up to 14.5% of GRAIL's common stock and reestablish the royalty arrangement it previously had in place with GRAIL, which was suspended while GRAIL was owned by Illumina and will continue to be suspended until the earlier of two-and-a-half years or any earlier change of control of GRAIL, at which time royalty payments will resume.

 Prior to completion of the Spin-Off, we intend to enter into a Separation and Distribution Agreement and several other agreements with Illumina related to the Spin-Off.
-These agreements will govern the relationship between Illumina and us after completion of the Spin-Off and allocate between Illumina and us various assets, liabilities and obligations, including tax-related assets and liabilities.
-See the section entitled "Certain Relationships and Related Party Transactions" beginning on page 217 of this Information Statement for more detail.
+These agreements will govern the relationship between Illumina and us after completion of the Spin-Off and allocate between Illumina and us various assets, liabilities and obligations, including those related to employees and compensation and benefits plans and programs and tax-related assets and liabilities.
+See the section entitled "Certain Relationships and Related Party Transactions" beginning on page 223 of this Information Statement for more detail.
 No approval of Illumina's stockholders is required in connection with the Spin-Off, and Illumina's stockholders will not have any appraisal rights in connection with the Spin-Off.